0xbazooka/HackTheBox/Machines/Easy/Precious/README.md

 ### Hello Hackers,
-this is the first machine I solve on hack the box AND my first writeup, so any feedback would be much appreciated (my linkedin: https://www.linkedin.com/in/basmatalaat/)
+this is the first machine I solve on hack the box AND my first writeup, so any feedback would be much appreciated [my linkedin]( https://www.linkedin.com/in/basmatalaat/)

 let's begin ;)
 # Nmap